numbbo/coco/docs/coco-generic/coco-experimental-setup/source/index.rst

 the algorithm.

-On the other hand, benchmarking different parameter settings as "different algorithms" on an entire test suite is encouraged.
+On the other hand, benchmarking different parameter settings as "different algorithms" on the entire test suite is encouraged.

+.. [#] In our experience, numerical optimization software frequently terminates too early by default, while evolutionary computation software often terminates too late by default.

 ..
 In order to combine
    different parameter settings within a single algorithm, one can use multiple runs with different parameters (for example restarts, see also Section :ref:`sec:budget`), or probing techniques to identify problem-wise the appropriate parameters online.
 The underlying assumption in